GuipengXu/MA-MRS/README.md

 **By modifying the corresponding model parameters, experiments can be conducted.
 The experimental steps are consistent with the main experiment.
 We provide the running logs of all experiments.**

-- ./log_files/ablation_log: Running logs of the **ablation studies** on the Baby, Sports and Clothing dataset.
+- ./log_files/Ablation_log: Running logs of the **ablation studies** on the Baby, Sports and Clothing dataset.
 - ./log_files/CL_experiment_log:  Running logs of the experiments that investigate the effects of **different strategies to select positive and negative samples** on the Baby dataset.
 - ./log_files/IIB_experiment_log: Running logs of the experiments that investigate the effects of **different interaction deletion threshold** on the Baby dataset.
 - ./log_files/KNN_parameter_log: Running logs of the experiments in Appendix A.4.1, which investigates the effects of the **number of k in DIIG.**
 - ./log_files/Loss_ai_parameter_log: Running logs of the experiments in Appendix A.4.3, which investigates the effects of **weight of** $L_{AI}$.
 - ./log_files/Loss_au_parameter_log: Running logs of the experiments in Appendix A.4.2, which investigates the effects of **weight of** $L_{AU}$.
-- ./log_file/cold_start_log: Running logs of the experiments that investigates the impact of DA-MRS on **cold-start users**.
-- ./log_file/main_results_log: Running logs of the main experiments in Section 4.2 which compare the **performance** of DA-MRS with various baselines.

 ### Acknowledgement